arponr/writing/sonnets/copper.md

 in stone-grey?
 I swear that my skin once shined

-like fresh copper, glinted in the pool under summer sun at my Greek friend George's house in 2002, at a party thrown because he was moving away, to Georgia, funnily, and sadly, though I didn't know so then.
+like fresh copper, glinted in the pool under summer sun at my Greek friend George's house, in 2002, at a party thrown because he was moving away---to Georgia, funnily and sadly, though I didn't know so then.

 On Princeton's campus is a copper statue